 And it's going to blow your mind (as well as your taste buds!)

 That combination is Baileys + chocolate + cheesecake = Baileys chocolate cheesecake!

-Lady Lynne loves her Baileys, likes her cheesecake and also enjoys a little dark chocolate too.
+My other half loves her Baileys.
+Likes her cheesecake and also enjoys a little dark chocolate too.

 A light crunchy biscuit base covered with a smooth layer of chocolate ganache.

 Then a creamy Baileys enthused cheesecake filling.
 You know with one of those tastes that makes you stop on eating each mouthful to go "mmmmm"?

 And then its finally topped off with a layer of dark chocolate shavings.